azarSarikhani/azarSarikhani/README.md

  I’m currently
-- 🔭working on developing a website on a private [repo](https://github.com/dorianjagusch/ft_transcendence.
+- 🔭working on developing a [website](https://github.com/dorianjagusch/ft_transcendence).
 - 🌱learning about Azure DevOps

 ### :hammer_and_wrench: Languages and Tools :